Minors of non-hamiltonian polyhedra and the Herschel family: The minimal minor of non-hamiltonian polyhedra

-Again, it is readily to show that $|V(O)| \ge 5$.
 By Lemma~\ref{lem}, we assert that there is no vertex in $O$ that joins to $(w_2, w_3)$ or $(w_4, w_1)$.
-Thus, without loss of generality, we can assume that there are three vertices $u_3, u_4, u_5$ in $O$ each having a neighbor in $[w_1, w_2]$.
+Thus, as $|V(O)|\ge5$, it causes no loss of generality to assume that there are three vertices $u_3, u_4, u_5$ in $O$ each having a neighbor in $[w_1, w_2]$.
 Note that it is possible that $u_1$ is one of $u_3, u_4, u_5$.
 We assume $u_2, u_3, u_4, u_5$ occur in $O$ in this clockwise order.
 Let $D$ be the union of $B$, $[w_2, w_3]_C$ and $[w_4, w_1]_C$.
 We consider the induced embedding of $D$.
 Let $P_1$ be the path in $D$ with end-vertices $w_1, w_2$ contained in the boundary of the unbounded face such that $P_1$ is internally disjoint from $C$.
 Similarly, let $P_2$ be the path in $D$ with end-vertices $w_3, w_4$ contained in the boundary of the unbounded face such that $P_2$ is internally disjoint from $C$.
 It is clear that $P_1, P_2$ have length at least 2.
-We show that $P_1$ and $P_2$ are disjoint.
-Otherwise, let $v$ be the common vertex of $P_1, P_2$ nearest to $w_1$ in $P_1$.
-As $G$ has no 3-cycle, $\{w_1, v, w_4\}$ is a 3-cut in $G$ and, due to Lemma~\ref{lem:i4c}, one of the components of $G - \{w_1, v, w_4\}$ consists of a single vertex.
-It is easy to see that there must be some 3-cycle in $G$, which is absurd.